truongd8593/mfix/USER_GUIDE.md

 | ![Rest button](mfixgui/icons/restore_delete.png)  | The Reset button deletes output data.                                     |
 | ![Parameters button](mfixgui/icons/functions.png) | The Parameters menu allows changing of parameters.                        |

-If no MFIX job is currently running, the Start button shows the run dialog.
+If no MFIX job is currently running, the Start button will open the run dialog where settings for job can be changed.
+The simulation can be started from this dialog.
 If an MFIX job is running, you can pause it with the pause button and un-pause it with the start button.
 You can stop a running MFIX job with the stop button.
-A stopped job leaves restart (\*.RES) files to resume the simulation.
-Starting a job with \*.RES files present will resume the job where it stopped.
-The Clear button will delete the \*.RES files, and the next time the job is run it starts from the beginning.
+A stopped job leaves restart (\*.RES) and output files to resume the simulation.
+Starting a job by pressing the Start button with \*.RES files present will resume the job where it stopped.
+The Rest button will allow the option to delete the \*.RES files and output files from the project directory.
+This will allow the simulation to start from the begining when the Start button is pressed.

 ### Run dialog

 The run dialog allows for running the simulation from the GUI.
-The following options can be changed in this
+The following options can be changed in this dialog:
-dialog:

  - Threads (number of threads used for OpenMP)
  - NODESI (number divisions in X direction)